Fairness Constraints in High-Dimensional Generalized Linear Models: Real Data Applications

 and we estimate them by substituting the EM maximum likelihood estimates, as in \eqref{eq:posterior-a}--\eqref{eq:em-M-theta}.
 In particular, the E-step computes $\hat a_{ik}^{(t+1)}$ as in \eqref{eq:em-E}.
 In the M-step, because $f_k$ has the product form above, the updates separate into the categorical and Gaussian parts: the multinomial updates follow \eqref{eq:em-multinomial-pi} and the Gaussian mean updates follow the diagonal-covariance specialization of \eqref{eq:em-gaussian-mu} (Section~\ref{subsubsec: Gaussian est}).
 Collecting $\hat\ba_i=(\hat a_{i1},\dots,\hat a_{iK})^\top$ yields the estimated sensitive attribute matrix $\hat\bA=[\hat\ba_1,\dots,\hat\ba_n]^\top$.

-For the COMPAS dataset, to satisfy the identifiability condition for the categorical mixture model (Section~\ref{subsec:identifiability}), we group race into two levels: \emph{African} and \emph{Non-African}.
-Unlike \citet{Zhao_2022}, we observe that the decile score (10 levels) and the score text (3 levels) convey essentially equivalent information.
-Including both would violate the identifiability condition, so we retain only the decile score (10 levels) together with age (a 3-level factor), crime rate, and sex as relevant predictors to estimate \(\hat{\ba}\).
+For the COMPAS dataset, to satisfy the necessary counting condition discussed in Section~\ref{subsec:identifiability}, we group race into two levels: \emph{African} and \emph{Non-African}.
+Unlike \citet{zhao2022fairrf}, we observe that the decile score (10 levels) and the score text (3 levels) convey essentially equivalent information.
+Including both would fail this screening rule and make generic identifiability doubtful, so we retain only the decile score (10 levels) together with age (a 3-level factor), crime rate, and sex as relevant predictors to estimate \(\hat{\ba}\).

 Once \(\hat{\ba}\) has been estimated for Adult and COMPAS, we construct residualized predictors \(\hat{\bU}\) as in Section~\ref{subsec:residual} and fit the fairness-aware logistic regression model in Eq.~\eqref{eq:logit-pen}, optimizing it via Adam.